edgelesssys/constellation/docs/docs/architecture/components.md

 ## Bootstrapper

+**FS: some context missing**
 The *Bootstrapper* is the first component launched after booting a Constellation node image.
 It sets up that machine as a Kubernetes node and integrates that node into the Kubernetes cluster.
-To this end, the *Bootstrapper* first downloads and [verifies](https://blog.sigstore.dev/kubernetes-signals-massive-adoption-of-sigstore-for-protecting-open-source-ecosystem-73a6757da73) the [Kubernetes components](https://kubernetes.io/docs/concepts/overview/components/) at the configured versions.
+To this end, the *Bootstrapper* first downloads and [verifies](https://blog.sigstore.dev/kubernetes-signals-massive-adoption-of-sigstore-for-protecting-open-source-ecosystem-73a6757da73) the [Kubernetes components](https://kubernetes.io/docs/concepts/overview/components/) at the configured versions. (**FS: where are they configured?**)
 The *Bootstrapper* tries to find an existing cluster and if successful, communicates with the [JoinService](components.md#joinservice) to join the node.
 Otherwise, it waits for an initialization request to create a new Kubernetes cluster.

 ## JoinService

-The *JoinService* runs as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) on each control-plane node.
+The *JoinService* runs as [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) on each control-plane node (**FS: should we define control-plane somewhere?**).
 New nodes (at cluster start, or later through autoscaling) send a request to the service over [attested TLS (aTLS)](attestation.md#attested-tls-atls).
 The *JoinService* verifies the new node's certificate and attestation statement.
-If attestation is successful, the new node is supplied with an encryption key from the [*KMS*](components.md#kms) for its state disk, and a Kubernetes bootstrap token.
+If attestation is successful, the new node is supplied with an encryption key from the [*KMS*](components.md#kms) (**FS: we should make clear that this is our own KMS**) for its state disk and a Kubernetes bootstrap token.

 ```mermaid